cscade/BCS.client/README.md

 * `Device`
 * `Cache`
-* `dictionary`

 To run Device and Cache tests, run `make test TARGET_HOST=192.168.1.100 TARGET_PORT=80`, substituting your BCS device's ip and port.

-Dictionary tests must be run separately, as they do not auto-detect a target device type.
-Include the TARGET_HOST and TARGET_PORT arguments as above. `make test-dictionary-460` or `make test-dictionary-462`.

 ## License